ralfbiedert/cheats.rs/content/legal.md

 - Rust source snippets are CC-0.
 - Metadata (any data not directly needed to reproduce this work) and author names are not licensed.
 - While giving credit is appreciated, reproductions **must change the _Operator_ section** above, and must not appear to be controlled or endorsed by the author in any way.
+- This work is provided on a reciprocity basis.
+Parties may use it as outlined above, provided they refrain from interfering with its operations, content, design, or other aspects.
+Interference, defined as any action that reasonably compels change to the work, will result in immediate termination of all granted licenses for the party and its current and future affiliates (e.g., Staff, Board of Directors, Advisors; both in their official and private capacity).

 ### Third Party Assets